mmaxence/mmaxence.github.io/content/_index.md

 <mark>Being an expert at what you are doing doesn't make you a great manager</mark>.
 During this year and with a team growing, I've learnt a few things on how to become a better manager.
 I've learnt through theory ([read:](/shelf/) [High Output Management from Andrew Grove](https://www.amazon.com/High-Output-Management-Andrew-Grove-ebook/dp/B015VACHOK)) but also through hard experiences and great guidance from my managers.

 ### Opening Design to anyone
 We've published internally the first version of our Design system. <mark>From now on anyone in the company can access and play Lego with these components and layout</mark>.
-Since then we've seen various team using these assets to mockup what would look like a potential partner integration over our While Label SDK.
-Designers are asked to help out if requested but our time can now focus on actual design for our upcoming releases!
+Since then we've seen different teams using these assets to mockup things such as what a potential partner integration would look like over our White Label SDK.
+Designers are asked to help out if requested but our time can now focus on upcoming releases!

 ## 2019
 ### Design system expert